vanilla/docs/content/help/cloud/leaving.md

 We generally cannot coordinate a "final backup" of these files for a specific time (downloading from a CDN is very slow) unless it's very small.

-**A note on file paths:** You'll want to unzip what we send you into your `/uploads` folder if you're moving to open source.
-You may need to find and delete any instance of `cf:` or `~cf/` in file paths stored in the database (try `GDN_User.Photo` and `GDN_Media.Path`).
-These prefixes trigger a CDN lookup in our cloud environment.
-The open source default is the `/uploads` folder (which you should not need to prepend).

 ## Open source

 If you plan to continue using Vanilla on your own, there's both good news and bad.
 The good news is that we don't maintain a private fork of Vanilla.
 Therefore, your data will mostly work as-is without further data conversions.
 The bad news is it's a little more complicated than that.